whitemech/BeSyft/README.md

 ```

-LTLf formulas in agent and environment files should be written in Lydia's syntax.
+LTLf formulas in goal files should be written in Lydia's syntax.
 For further details, refer to https://github.com/whitemech/lydia .

 To perform mbe-synthesis for an LTLf goal in some FOND planning domain, you have to provide the path to the domain specification, problem specification, and the agent goal e.g., `Examples/domain-triangle.pddl`, `Examples/test.pddl`, and `Examples/test.ltlf`.